branaway/Japid/readme.txt

 Version History:

+2012/3/11:	v0.34
+			1. the japid:mkdir command will create a file named JapidWebUtil.java in the japidviews._javatags package.
+			All the public static methods are statically imported to generated Java source files.
+This file is supposed to be added with more user defined static methods for use in Japid templates.
+			2. now the japid:regen command includes the japid:mkdir command.
+			After upgrading to the the latest Japid, please run play japid:regen to refresh the templates structure.
 2012/3/10:	v0.33
 			1. removed the dependency on Ant DirectoryScanner for change detection.
 Now the module archive is 1.5M less in size.
 Hopefully it's faster too.